Purple Mattress vs. New Purple Mattress

 If you want me to write a check and test the Purple .2 so that we can see if it is a fit for the big and tall crowd, please leave a comment below.
 With enough comments I may be swayed to pull the trigger on it.

-Purple is currently offering free sheets with the purchase of a mattress.
+Purple is currently offering free sheets & seat cushion with the purchase of a mattress.
 I just received my Purple sheets a couple of days ago.
 Purple mattresses are also eligible for a $25 gift card from me, if you purchase using these links.

 Thinking about buying the items we have reviewed?
 Help Non-Biased Reviews out if you do.
 Just click on any of the seller links above and the seller will contribute a portion of the sale to help support this site.
 It won’t cost you anything extra and is a simple way to help us fund more items to review.
 Thank You!